TomekBarabasz/product-selector/README.md

 In this section, for each extracted column, like `availability` value replacement rules can be specified (optionally)
 This shall address a problem with `availability` equal to `B` or `CALL` - it can be replaced with `0` or `>1`

+### suppliers section
+This section defines mapping of datafeed filename to supplier name.
+Supplier name is required for matchig appropriate shipping cost rules to datafeed files

+### shipping_rules section
+   Available rules:
+      "NA" : cost    - cost to be applied when no weight is provided (weight column empty)
+      "x-ykg" : cost - cost to be applied when weight is between x and y kg
+      ">ykg"  : cost - cost to be applied when weight is more than y kg
+      "per_produce" : cost - cost to be applied per product, independent from weight "free" : ">x$" - free shipping above x price

 ### filenames section
 `output_filename` - result file
 `duplicates_filename` - file with found dulicated 'sku''s listed per row, for verification purposes [optional]